 Please check in when you arrive.
 Our parent volunteers will prepare your paperwork, and a Student Ambassador will escort you to the waiting area.

-There are three parts to the interview, which should take around 10 to 15 minutes.
+There are two parts to the interview, which should take around 30 minutes.

 Welcome and Get Acquainted

 The faculty member will ask a few questions.
 Don’t worry!
 There are no right answers.
 Feel free to ask a few questions of your own.

 You will pick and rank your preferred electives and your world language.